Advancement In Technology Is Driving The Cold Chain Logistics Industry

 Recent developments:

-Some players such as Burris Logistics, Americold Logistics LLC, United States Cold Storage, and Conestoga Cold Storage are investing in expanding facilities, innovating new processing technologies, and partnerships to strengthen their position in the Cold Chain Logistics Market .
+Some players such as Burris Logistics, Americold Logistics LLC, United States Cold Storage, and Conestoga Cold Storage are investing in expanding facilities, innovating new processing technologies, and partnerships to strengthen their position in the market.
 For example, Lineage Logistics acquired Spanish transport and cold-storage logistics providers Grupo Fuentes in September 2022.
 This acquisition expands Lineage's presence in Europe's main fresh produce markets in Spain.
 This acquisition will further strengthen Lineage's cold storage warehouse presence in Europe.

 On the other hand, In June 2022, Americold Logistics released the opening of its new facility in Dunkirk, New York.
 This new facility has more than 181,000 sq. ft. of cold storage and operational space, as well as 25,000 pallet positions to meet cold storage needs in western New York.
 The Dunkirk facility will be the next step in the growth of Americold Logistics across the United States.